sinc-lab/sarscov2-mirna-discovery/README.md

 This script generates a file with several hairpin-like sequences and its corresponding folding structure prediction.

 To model the positive class, well known pre-miRNAs from viruses hairpins were extracted from [mirbase](http://www.mirbase.org/).
-These sequences were 	folded with [ViennaRNA](https://www.tbi.univie.ac.at/RNA/).
-After installation:
+These sequences were 	folded with ViennaRNA using the following command:

 ```bash
 RNAfold --noPS --infile=pre-miRNAs_virus.fasta --outfile=pre-miRNAs_virus.fold